DerBrunoIR/HideYourMessage/README.md

-This command line tool allows to encode and decode text into and into invisible unicode characters.
+This command line tool allows to encode text into a invisible and zero width subset of unicode characters.

-Since unicode is rendered differently the set of invisible characters must be altered for different platforms then `Ubuntu 22.04`.
+Since unicode is rendered differently by different libaries the list of invisible characters must be altered accordingly.
+The default set has been tested at `PopOs!
+22.04`.

+# How the encoding works
+1. First, we convert the input text into base `n-1` representation.
+2. Then we map each digit `d` to the `d-th` character inside the list of invisible characters.
+3. Finally, we insert between each base `n-1` number the `n-th` invisible character as separator.

+Decoding can be achieved by following these steps in reverse.

 # Requirements